arunma/reconnect-py/README.md

 Inspired by the usage of Merkle trees by Cassandra for detecting anti-entropy, this is an attempt to use Merkle trees for performing quick and efficient comparison of two datasets.

-This project has the following additives :
+This project has the following additives, from the Python version of the tool :

 1. Redesigned the Merkle Tree to be an array (like the heap array) instead of a first class datastucture, to optimize on locality.
 2. Enhanced the code to support CSVs.
 Has abstractions to extend to other formats.